Audax117/Audax117/README.md

 - Professional Skills
 - Neuroengineering Research Track

 In my Master Thesis I implemented Machine Learning based approaches to identify non-obvious relationships between clinical and biological features in Chronic Lymphocytic Leukemia (CLL).
 The proposed Data Analysis and Machine Learning pipeline successfully stratifies CLL patients in homogeneous groups, revealing non-obvious relationships among features and identifying potential markers of differential in vivo stimulation.
+In this context I've also gain knowledge on Biclustering Algorithms, on the Combinatorial Auction Structured Search (CASS) algorithm and on the creation of synthetic data.